Raspirus/Raspirus/README.md

 ## Installation
 Please follow [this guide](https://github.com/Benji377/Raspirus/blob/main/docs/INSTALLATION.md) to build the app on your own machine.
 Or if you are on Windows, Ubuntu or MacOS, you can try to use the pre-built installers in the [Releases page](github.com/Benji377/Raspirus/releases/latest).
 If you encounter nay difficulties while following the instructions, please open an issue and we will be happy to help you out.

+## Questions
+For any questions, check out the [FAQ docs](https://github.com/Benji377/Raspirus/blob/main/docs/FAQ.md) and see if you can find an answer to your problem.
+If not, please open an Issue on this repository.

 ## Frameworks and Tools used:
 - NPM: https://www.npmjs.com
 - NextJS: https://nextjs.org